sav-che/TL-2/Authors/Mudie, Robert {std. Mudie}.md

-> [!cite] BHL link: this entry starts at [page 613](https://www.biodiversitylibrary.org/item/104137#page/629/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 613](https://www.biodiversitylibrary.org/page/33355700) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Mudie, Robert (1777-1842), British journalist and popular writer on natural history; 1802-1808 teacher in Scotland; to London 1808 as reporter with the Morning Chronicle and editor of the Sunday Times. (*Mudie*).
+Mudie, Robert (1777-1842), British journalist and popular writer on natural history; 1802-1808 teacher in Scotland; to London 1808 as reporter with the Morning Chronicle and editor of the Sunday Times.
+**Abbreviated name**: *Mudie*

 #### Herbarium and types